 The Day I Visited A Castle

-I went to the Castle of Monteriggioni about a week ago.
-Now, this was an unplanned visit.
+First of all, I did not really plan on visiting the Castle of Monteriggioni on the day that I did.
+It was actually an unplanned visit.
 I arrived an hour early at the government office where I was supposed to pick up some documents.
-So since the office was still closed, my husband suggested that I visit the castle, which was only a ten-minute hike.
+So since the office was still closed, my husband suggested that I visit the castle.
+It was only a ten-minute hike from the government office that was located at the bottom of the hill.
 No sweat!

 The Main Sights